 The Get-Tpm cmdlet gets a TpmObject.
 This object contains information about the Trusted Platform Module (TPM) on the current computer.

-For more information on TPM, see the Trusted Platform Module Technology Overview in the Technet library at http://technet.microsoft.com/en-us/library/jj131725.aspx.
+For more information on TPM, see the Trusted Platform Module Technology Overview (http://technet.microsoft.com/en-us/library/jj131725.aspx) in the Technet library.

 The input type is the type of the objects that you can pipe to the cmdlet.